Biography of Graham Greene

 1945: Becomes a book reviewer for the London newspaper the “Evening Standard”.

-1952: Graham Greene wins the Catholic Literary Award for “The End of the Affair”.
+1952: Greene wins the Catholic Literary Award for “The End of the Affair”.
 Visits Indochina again to work for the magazine “Paris Match”.

 1953: Visits Kenya for the newspaper the “Sunday Times”.